 About Us

-The concert will take place at the Trinity Episcopal Parish Hall in Davenport on Sunday, January 18 at 3:00 p.m.
+The concert will take place at the Trinity Episcopal Parish Hall in Davenport on Saturday, March 28 at 7:00 p.m.

 If you would like to receive the CMQC E-Newsletter, sent three weeks before each performance, please send your request to chambermusicqc@gmail.com.